With Billions At Stake, Supreme Court Rules States May Tax Online Retailers

 "The Internet's prevalence and power have changed the dynamics of the national economy," Justice Anthony Kennedy wrote for the majority.

-The 5-4 decision defied the usual conservative-liberal lineup with Kennedy joined by liberal Justice Ruth Bader Ginsburg, and conservatives Samuel Alito, Neil Gorsuch and Clarence Thomas.
-The conservative chief justice, John Roberts dissented along with liberals Stephen Breyer, Sonia Sotomayor and Elena Kagan.
+The 5-4 decision defied the usual conservative-liberal lineup with Kennedy joined by liberal Justice Ruth Bader Ginsburg and conservatives Samuel Alito, Neil Gorsuch and Clarence Thomas.
+The conservative chief justice, John Roberts, dissented along with liberals Stephen Breyer, Sonia Sotomayor and Elena Kagan.

-Forty-five states rely on sales taxes for revenue, and for those states that have no income tax, sales taxes are very important.
+Forty-five states rely on sales taxes for revenue, and for states that have no income tax, sales taxes are very important.
 Estimates of how much money the states are losing vary dramatically, ranging from more than $200 billion over five years to a recent estimate from the Government Accountability Office of between $8 billion and $13 billion per year.

 Indeed, Justice Gorsuch once called the current system "a judicially created tax shelter."

-And, in 2015, Justice Kennedy suggested he was prepared to overrule the Supreme Court's 1967 and 1992 decisions in light of modern realities.
+And, in 2015, Justice Kennedy suggested that he was prepared to overrule the Supreme Court's 1967 and 1992 decisions in light of modern realities.

 For much of the last decade, states have been pressing Congress to fix the problem, to pass a bill that levels the playing field.
 But Congress, buffeted by anti-tax groups, has walked away from the issue.